bddckr/BDDRScrollViewAdditions/README.md

 UIScrollView-BDDRPresentationLayerGetters
 =========================================

-UIScrollView category to add -zoomScale and -contentOffset getters that work when an animation is running on the UIScrollView.
+`UIScrollView` category to add `-zoomScale` and `-contentOffset` getters that work when an animation is running on the `UIScrollView`.

+This is especially useful if you use an invisible `UIScrollView` in your OpenGL View to scroll/zoom content: In your game loop you just poll the values to position and scale your rendered content.